 You can also see all your Global Widgets under the “Globals” tab under Settings, as shown in the above image.

 Step 2: Use a Global Widget

 Now that we have successfully created the Global Widget, now it’s time to see it in action.

 The best part is that you can use it both on Elementor-powered pages and also on default WordPress Gutenberg-powered pages.

 1. How to Use Global Widget on Elementor Page Builder

-To use Global Widget on Elementor pages, navigate to “Globals” and drag it to the editor.
+To use the Global Widget on Elementor pages, navigate to “Globals” and drag it to the editor.

 2. How to Use Global Widget on WordPress Gutenberg Editor